Double Your CalFresh EBT Benefits at the Farmers Market with Market Match

 What is the history of Market Match, and how is it funded?

 Market Match was founded in 2009 by Roots of Change to help California’s low-income communities gain access to healthy food to and support local farmers.
 Since 2012, the program has been led by the Ecology Center.
 Foodwise began offering the program in 2015.
 Market Match is now funded statewide through a grant from the USDA’s Food Insecurity Nutrition Incentive program, established in the 2014 Farm Bill.
-To learn more about Market Match, please visit marketmatch.org.
+To learn more, visit marketmatch.org or find a statewide map of farmers markets offering Market Match here.

 How can I support food access at Foodwise farmers markets?